 Authentic - We will ensure that visitors to the Borough's heritage assets enjoy a real experience of the Borough's heritage.
 We will actively manage the preservation and enhancement of the Borough's heritage assets, ensuring that original features and landscapes that reflect the Borough's heritage are retained and that restoration and improvement work is carried out sympathetically and in keeping with original design, ensuring the assets are and remain in excellent condition.
 We will actively work to preserve key historic features of the Borough's natural environment.
+This theme links closely to the Virtuous Circle priorities of Caring and Excellence.

 Engaging - We will broaden the range of participants in heritage throughout the Borough, using a range of community engagement techniques to bring in currently under-represented groups including young people.
 We will broaden the audience for the Borough's heritage, using various media to improve access to the Borough's heritage in all its forms.
 We will reflect, promote and celebrate the diversity of the Borough's heritage experience.
 We will continue to support the numerous heritage groups in the valuable voluntary work that they do to promote the Borough's heritage.
+This theme links closely to the Virtuous Circle priorities of Enjoying and Caring.

 Inspirational - We will promote the stories of the Borough's heritage to the widest possible audience so that people want to find out more about how their lives and communities have been shaped by events and people of the past.
 We will encourage people to find out more about their communities and, in doing so, help residents feel a sense of pride in their community and enhance personal well-being.
+This theme links closely to the Virtuous Circle priorities of Enjoying and Valuing.

 Ownership - We will encourage and support the widest possible community ownership of heritage.
 We will promote and drive forward community ownership and management of assets and support community groups to become stronger and more resilient to ensure that the Borough's heritage assets are more accessible and well managed.
 We will actively seek out collaboration with other areas, funders and partners from the public, private and voluntary sectors where it makes sense to do so in order to take forward our priorities.
+This theme links closely to the Virtuous Circle priorities of Caring and Understanding.

 Understanding - We will increase understanding and awareness of the role the Borough played in key historic events.
 We will improve understanding and awareness of the work of the Borough's pioneers as well as what day-to-day life was like through the ages for people living and working in the Borough.
 We will promote awareness of the Borough's industrial legacy - from framework knitting through to railways and mining - and seek to better understand and protect that legacy.
 We will increase awareness of the Borough's key heritage assets.
 We will use this approach to ensure the Borough's heritage overall is better interpreted and explained.
+This theme links closely to the Virtuous Circle priorities of Understanding and Valuing.